laminas/getlaminas.org/data/blog/2025/2025-08-06-strangler-fig-pattern.md

 During development, as the new services are coded, they replace old components behind the scenes.
 As the execution is redirected through the new code, the old code can be removed completely until the whole system is migrated to the new architecture.

-Below is an image of the Strangle Fig plant which envelops the host tree.
+Below is an image of the Strangler Fig plant which envelops the host tree.
 In some cases it can live alongside the host, while in others, it may cause the host to die.

 ![strangler-fig](/images/blog/strangler-fig/strangler-fig.jpg "strangler fig")